Shamilkv34/book/nostarch/chapter16.md

 # Fearless Concurrency

-Handling concurrent programming safely and efficiently is another of Rust’s major goals. *Concurrent programming*, where different parts of a program execute independently, and *parallel programming*, where different parts of a program execute at the same time, are becoming increasingly important as more computers take advantage of their multiple processors.
-Historically, programming in these contexts has been difficult and error prone: Rust hopes to change that.
+Handling concurrent programming safely and efficiently is another of Rust’s major goals. *Concurrent programming*, in which different parts of a program execute independently, and *parallel programming*, in which different parts of a program execute at the same time, are becoming increasingly important as more computers take advantage of their multiple processors.
+Historically, programming in these contexts has been difficult and error prone.
+Rust hopes to change that.

 Initially, the Rust team thought that ensuring memory safety and preventing